Yurii-Laguta/JB4A-SDK-Android/_posts/2015-06-08-implement-sdk-google.md

        </application>
        </manifest>
     ~~~
 1. Update your <a href="http://developer.android.com/reference/android/app/Application.html" target="_blank">Application Class</a> to connect your Mobile App with the correct [App Center App]({{ site.baseurl }}/create-apps/create-apps-provisioning.html).

-    1. Create a Class that extends <a href="http://developer.android.com/reference/android/app/Application.html" target="_blank">android.app.Application</a>. <b>This is not optional.</b>
+    1. Create a Class that extends <a href="http://developer.android.com/reference/android/app/Application.html" target="_blank">android.app.Application</a>. <b>You must complete this mandatory step.</b>

     1. Initialize the ETSDK by calling `readyAimFire()` using an Application Context and from within your Application Class.

         ~~~
         try {